Getting the Best Support

 Telephone Advice Service

 If you would like to speak to a trained and experienced Potential Plus UK advisor for:

 - support on a wide range of issues related to High Learning Potential

 - useful strategies to help your child at home and school

 - ideas to enrich your child’s learning

 - support on parenting a child with High Learning Potential,

 then please phone 01908 646433.
-Telephone consultations are half an hour long and cost £30 for non-members of Potential Plus UK.
-Members of Potential Plus UK have priority access to advice and guidance, including the booked consultancy appointments, which form part of their membership.
-Our Education Consultants are fully trained by Potential Plus UK to answer all your questions relating to supporting and parenting a child with high learning potential.
+Telephone advice calls are half an hour long and cost £30 for non-members of Potential Plus UK.
+Members of Potential Plus UK have priority access to information, advice and guidance, including the booked advice appointments, which form part of their membership.
+Our advisors are fully trained by Potential Plus UK to answer all your questions relating to supporting and parenting a child with high learning potential.

-Here are some examples of issues regularly covered during telephone consultations:
+Here are some examples of issues regularly covered during telephone advice calls:

 - How to Identify Children with High Learning Potential: signs and characteristics to look out for, common traits, problems that can arise in school or at home, spotting potential in a young child, keeping a young child motivated, learning and having fun at the same time.